agrawal-charu/avengers-assemble/README.md

 * [Technologies](#technologies)
 * [Features](#features)
 ## General info
 This is a game inspired by the Avengers: Endgame movie.
 It uses face recognition and is controlled by the user's head movements.
+The game is in the form of a falling blocks puzzle.
 ## Technologies
 Project is created with:
 * HTML, CSS, JavaScript